 A heat pump uses electricity to move energy from a heat source to a heat sink.
 In heating mode, the source will usually be the air, ground or a body of water (such as a lake, river or the sea).
 The sink is the building or process that requires heat, and the energy from the heat pump is delivered in the form of hot water or warm air.
 More heat energy is provided to the sink (or user), than is used in the form of electricity, which is the primary driver for the use of heat pumps

-A working fluid is moved around the closed loop heat pump circuit to capture, move and release heat through a heat exchanger.
-The most easily considered example of a heat pump is a domestic refrigerator where heat is extracted from the low temperature food within the fridge, and delivered to the air outside the via the heat exchanger at the back of the unit.
+A working fluid is moved around the closed-loop heat pump circuit to capture, move and release heat through a heat exchanger.
+The most easily considered example of a heat pump is a domestic refrigerator where heat is extracted from the low-temperature food within the fridge, and delivered to the air outside via the heat exchanger at the back of the unit.

 The operation of the individual parts of the process is described below: